 Opened in 2014, Foresto Guesthome is one of the best of the many flashpacker-range properties to have hit Sukhothai in recent years.
 Stretching back for quite a distance on either side of a walkway lined with flowers and fountains, the modern-style rooms feature polished concrete floors, wall-to-ceiling windows and huge redbrick awnings.
 All rooms are spacious, well kept and equipped with...
 Read our full review of Foresto Guesthome.

-Set in a solid location down a quiet riverside soi but near the town centre and songthaew pick-up point to the historical park, TR offers some of the best value in Sukhothai's highly competitive guesthouse market.
-In the main building up front, you can settle into a spacious and clean double or single room with...
+Set in a solid location within an easy walk of the river, night market and songthaew pick-up point, TR Guesthouse offers some of the best value in New Sukhothai's highly competitive budget market.
+In the main building up front you can settle into a spacious and clean double or single room with firm bed, hot water shower and your choice of powerful fan or air-con.
+With sky-blue tile floors and...
 Read our full review of TR Guesthouse.

 Located along a riverside lane just south of the bridge, Ban Thai Guesthouse has been around for decades and continues to deliver solid-value budget rooms in an old-school backpacker setting.
 Set in a venerable dark-wood building, the cheapest rooms are cramped but charming with several windows draped in light cotton curtains and decent beds cooled by fans.
 These rely on simple shared hot-water...
 Read our full review of Ban Thai Guesthouse.